surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.27.2-dev.1 =
+= 4.27.2-dev.2 =

-(2019/04/08) Improved the SSO metabox tab layout to better accompany the WooCommere tab layout.
+(2019/04/08) Improved the settings page and SSO metabox CSS for mobile devices.
+Fix to prevent WordPress from moving notices out of the toolbar on WooCommerce product pages.

 = 4.27.1 =